tronprotocol/tron-docker/tools/toolkit/DBFork.md

 - `address`: set the account address
 - `balance`: set the TRC20 balance

   *Note*: the `balancesSlotPosition` sets slot position for `mapping(address account => uint256) private _balances` variable in the TRC20 contract.
   For most standard TRC20 contracts, the `balancesSlotPosition` is 0.
 For some special cases, you may need to change the `balancesSlotPosition` value.
 For more details about the variable slot position in the contract, please refer [layout_in_storage](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).

+For the `chainParameters`, we can configure the following parameters:

-Set `latestBlockHeaderTimestamp` as the current time in milliseconds.
+- `latestBlockHeaderTimestamp`: set the current time in milliseconds.
 This timestamp is used before processing new blocks - setting it to the current time reduces debug log output and accelerates the production of the first new block.
 This setting does not impact the underlying block production logic.

-Set `maintenanceTimeInterval` and `nextMaintenanceTime` optionally to facilitate testing.
+- `maintenanceTimeInterval` and `nextMaintenanceTime`: set optionally to facilitate testing.

+- For more proposal parameters modification, please refer [fork.conf](./src/main/resources/fork.conf).

 Execute the fork command:
 ```shell script